smaffulli/blog/_posts/2021-05-12-kubernetes-cost-management.md

 For example, say you are running a single GKE cluster spanning 50 nodes with the ability to scale to 150.
 This cluster hosts many applications, each belonging to a different team.
 Calculating the cost of the entire cluster is a straightforward process using the [GCP Pricing Calculator](https://cloud.google.com/products/calculator).
 But doing so won't be useful for calculating the cost incurred separately by each application according to usage.
 It also cannot alert a service owner when the cost of running that service exceeds their budget of, say, $10,000 per month.

-## Direct Expenses Have Direct Impacts
+## Direct Expenses Have a Direct Impact

 How does an application service owner know if their service is making money or losing money for the company?